-In today’s episode, Anna looks at why you need to stop procrastinating and get on with it!
+In today’s episode, Anna looks at steps to stop procrastinating.

 When you have a very limited amount of time available to work on your business – and, let’s face it, who doesn’t – there comes a point when we just need to get on with it and do it.
 As powerful as strategies and plans can be, at some point perfection can get in the way and become an excuse for procrastination.
 On the other hand, taking action with create momentum and give you confidence to keep going, keep taking more actions, and ultimately getting much bigger results, much faster.